Bathroom Sink Drain Repair: Common Problems & DIY Solutions

 Cleaning the Pop-Up Assembly

-Tools needed: Rubber gloves, bucket, pliers, wire hanger or Zip-It tool, old rags
+Tools needed: Rubber gloves, bucket, pliers, barbed hair tool (Zip-It or silicone version), old rags

 Steps: